pteaton/stock-proof_react/README.md

 User can add info for stock (stock model fields)

-User created stock now displays on user page (and stock show page, or can add it to stock show page from user stock show page)
+User created stock now displays on portfolio (and stock show page, or can add it to stock show page from user stock show page)

-User can edit(then update), delete or upload to stock show page via buttons
+User can edit(then update), delete or upload to porfolio via buttons

 User clicks on piotroski tab to test stock

 User can then enter the stock info and run it in the piotroski f-score stock screen to see how their stock will fair

 User can edit(the update), delete the stocks that they screen

+User can click on Track a stock tab, taken to tracking page

+User can search a stock, graph with most recent live data populates below search bar

+User can add a stock to their portfolio

 User can edit(then update) or delete their profile (user can also create a profile photo & bio)